abhinavshr89/CPP-Cheatsheet/Pair/readme.md

 ```
 - Here in this method we can modify the vector of pairs while iterating too
 - But here we need to use `it->first` and `it->second` or we can use `*(it).first` and `*(it).second`
+- whenever we erase while iterating we need to update the iterator
+- here when we erase an iterator it returns the next iterator , so we update the current iterator with the returned iterator